-- 1. Initiation of a Call for applications;
+- 1. Initiation of a Call for applications through either on open or closed process;

-- 2. Submission of applications by utilities;
+- Submission of applications by utilities;

 - Assessment and validation of applications;

 - Decision on final selection; and,

 - 5. Conclusion of a framework contract between participating utilities and the initiative.